 In 1989 when Poland regained its freedom from the Communist Regime, Independence Day was re-established on 11th November.
 There is an official changing of the guard in front of the Tomb of the Unknown Soldier in Plac.
 Piłsudskiego (Piłsudski Square) in Warsaw, with the President, Prime minister and dignitaries with great military displays.
 Incidentally, the tomb of the Unknown Soldier was brought to Warsaw in 1925 housing the unidentified body of a young soldier who fell during the Defence of Lwów in 1920.

-Older people in Poland tend to go with traditional forms of commemoration, attending Masses and parades across thecountry and cities, but younger people are finding new ways such as attending open air concerts and programs like Kraków’s patriotic sing-a-long in the Market Square.
+Older people in Poland tend to go with traditional forms of commemoration, attending Masses and parades across the country and cities, but younger people are finding new ways such as attending open air concerts or patriotic sing-a-longs in the Market Square of Kraków.

 Some get involved in the very nationalistic Marsz Niepodległości (Independence March) in Warsaw, or in counter marches.
 There is also the opportunity to run in the Warsaw Independence Run, now in its 29th year.